AndreAntunovic/MRIStanfordChallenge/README.md

 ![Farmers Market Finder Demo](images/gif3/heatmap_convert.gif)

-Another Jupyiter notebook was created in order to visualize and evaluate the process of the network understanding the structure of the knee during the training process.
+Another Jupyter notebook was created in order to visualize and evaluate the process of the network understanding the structure of the knee during the training process.
 In order to get a feeling on how the network improves in recognizing the shape and the injured spots of the knee consider the HeatmapOverEpochs.iypnb notebook.
 It can be notized easily that after the first epoch the network barely